Sweet Sulphur Springs

-Sweet Sulphur Springs, previously known as White Sulphur Springs, was a popular health resort and hotel near Velpen, Indiana, operating from the 1890s to 1914, renowned for the supposed medicinal properties of the sulphur springs near the hotel.
-For years, the springs were a popular center for visitors from neighboring cities Louisville, St. Louis and Evansville until the hotel burned down in 1914.
+Sweet Sulphur Springs, previously known as White Sulphur Springs, was a popular health resort and hotel near Velpen, Indiana, United States.
+Operating from the 1890s to 1914, it was renowned for the supposed medicinal properties of the sulphur springs near the hotel.
+For years, the springs were a popular center for visitors from neighboring cities Louisville, Kentucky, St. Louis, Missouri, and Evansville, Indiana until the hotel burned down in 1914.
 In 1925, businessman Paul Lewis founded Sweet Sulphur Springs Inc. in an attempt to rebuild the hotel and spur a new "Log City" on its grounds, but this plan was never realized.
 By 1957, the area had been abandoned and was overgrown with trees.

 History

-The sulphur springs were first said to have been discovered by a young boy named Gabe Nelson and his father Houston Nelson in 1854.
-There are three springs, 100 feet apart, all of which were reported to taste like bitter sulphur.
+The sulphur springs were said to have first been discovered by a young boy named Gabe Nelson and his father Houston Nelson in 1854.
+There are three springs, 100 ft apart, all of which were reported to taste like bitter sulphur.
 The springs' supposed medicinal properties "attracted many visitors".

 In 1891, the proprietor of the hotel was J. G. Scott, noted as refurnishing the hotel, then known as "White Sulphur Springs".
 Scott sold the property to T. Herbig in February 1892, who later ran an advertisement describing it as a "great health resort" where the water would cure 'dyspepsis' and heal other ailments.
 In March 1895, Herbig sold the springs to "some gentlemen from Louisville".
 In July 1895, Fisher and Becker were named as the proprietors of the "Sweet Sulphur Springs", and they advertised the property as under new management, reportedly in 25 newspapers in southern Indiana.
 Proprietor Charles Fisher died in 1900 and the property was then inherited by his son Edward Fisher.
 The hotel burned down on June 10, 1914, costing an estimated $25,000 in damages.
 The property was purchased by the Chambers Brothers in 1925, with the intent of rebuilding the hotel and restoring it to its former glory.